outdreamer/build-a-cure/docs/tasks/examples.md

 			- core function version: find opposite structures (like simplicity) of problem structures (like complexity) to find solutions

 		- general solution automation workflow: find general causes of solution error & differentiate solution from those causes
-			- core function version: find assumption structures (like a constant that should be a variable) and differentiate solution from those structures
+			- core function version: find randomness, difference, & assumption structures (like a constant that should be a variable) and use opposite structures of those structures to build solution

+		- general solution automation workflow: find structures in the problem space that would invalidate the problem
+			- core function version: find proxy solution structures (solving similar problems) or organization structures (like combination of position changes of problem space components) that would invalidate the problem

 ## generate solution automation workflows by applying workflows to other workflows